Linaro/website/_posts/current/blog/2020-05-07-linaro-engineering-highlights-april-2020-new-version-2.md

 ![](/assets/images/content/LITE col.svg)

-{% include image.html path="/assets/images/content/LITE col.svg ENG.svg" class="small-inline" alt="LITE col.svg}
+{% include image.html path="/assets/images/content/LITE col.svg ENG.svg" class="small-inline left" alt="LITE col.svg" %}

 With the latest updates in TF-M and PSA, Kevin is working on a recertification with a Linaro Member board.
 We will post the news when that recertification is completed.